preiramanda/preiramanda/README.md

 # Hey there!
 My name is Amanda 👋

-I'm an Analytics Engineer based in Spain, with over 7 years of experience working with data in diverse startups such as Nubank and Farfetch.
+I'm an Analytics Engineer based in Spain, with over 10 years of experience working with data in diverse companies such as Nubank and Farfetch, Scopely and currently @ Monzo Bank.

-Recently, I’ve stepped into the gaming industry working on the Stumble Guys franchise @ Scopely.
 Here, I share my passion about solving complex problems, crafting scalable data solutions, and turning insights into meaningful impact.

 Beyond my full-time role, I also love spreading the data love as an analytics instructor in various bootcamps and courses worldwide! 🌐✨